Updated with the June 2018 change to the criminal code.

 Canada has three types of crimes, indicating the level of severity of the crime.
 When you are going to enter Canada, the border officer judges your criminal record by its equivalency to Canadian criminal law.

-A Summary Offence is Canada's equivalent of a Misdemeanor.
+A Summary Offence is Canada's equivalent of a Misdemeanour.
 It is the least serious type of criminal offence in Canada.
 A conviction which is the equivalent of a summary offence will not normally prevent you from entering Canada.
 However, two or more convictions equivalent to summary offences will usually require a TRP for entry.

 An Indictable Offence is Canada's equivalent of a Felony.
 It is the most serious type of criminal offence in Canada.
 If a border officer judges your conviction as an equivalent to an indictable, you will need a TRP to enter and you will need Criminal Rehabilitation to remove the need to get TRPs when you visit Canada.
+A DWI/DUI is considered an indictable offence in Canada.

 Canada also has discretionary Offences, called Hybrid Offences, which can be either Summary or Indictable, based upon the discretion of the prosecuting authority.
-What this means for travellers to Canada with criminal convictions is that the border officer may judge your misdemeanor to be the equivalent of an indictable offence, rather than a summary offence, based on the sentence received for the misdemeanor.
+What this means for travellers to Canada with criminal convictions is that the border officer may judge your misdemeanour to be the equivalent of an indictable offence, rather than a summary offence, based on the sentence received for the misdemeanour.
 There's nothing you can do about this, beyond getting a TRP or applying for criminal rehabilitation.

 Types of Offences that Require a TRP or Criminal Rehabilitation